We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Multifunctional: No

 If you need a wire cutter strictly designed for consistently making powerful cuts, then IGAN’s diagonal wire cutters may be just what you’re looking for.
-Its blades are made with induction-hardened, high-carbon steel for maximum durability and longevity, and a sturdy pivot point is in close proximity to the cutting jaws for easy and powerful cuts.
+Its blades are made of induction-hardened, high-carbon steel for maximum durability and longevity, and a sturdy pivot point is located near the cutting jaws for easy, powerful cuts.
 The comfort-grip handles are coupled with a spring-loaded mechanism for comfortable one-handed operation, minimizing fatigue from prolonged use.

 Get the IGAN wire cutters at Amazon.